johannabertl/BRCA_DNA_repair/README.md

 -   1 LOF mutation and 1 copy number loss
 -   2 copy number losses or one complete loss

 have occurred within the gene.
 A sample is considered NER deficient, if at least one NER gene is deficient.
-66 NER related genes described in Pearl et al are used.
+66 NER related genes described in (Pearl 2015) are used.

 A repair gene is considered proficient, if no deletion and no small mutations, except for the ones with no effect, have occurred.
 A sample is considered NER proficient, if all its NER genes are proficient.